Strondezin/radiummod_lib/README.md

 # RadiumMod Lib

 [📻] This is the oficial repository of Radium Mod Library, the library of Radium Mod, a simple mod that groups decorations from other mods and adds other decorations to machinima in 1.12.2.
 Please know if you are reading this don't distribute this mod to ANYONE, You are one of the few people who have it.
-This mod is created by Cristian.Makes, developed and managed by Strondezin with the amazing support of Edward in the assets and textures.
+This mod is created by Cristian.Makes with the amazing support of Edward in the assets and textures.

 ## About